 C3 light sets are not nearly as common as their M5 and Conical counterparts, but that doesn't mean they aren't a good choice for a wide variety of lighting applications.
-Here at Christmas Designers the C3 is one of our favorite style of lights to use when lighting artificial greens.
+Here at Christmas Designers the C3 is one of our favorite styles of lights to use when lighting artificial greens.
 We also often encourage our customers to use them for outdoor foliage lighting.
 Because it is not as popular as some of the other styles of lights, it gives people the chance to string up a unique style of lights that will set their lighting project apart from everyone else's.

 G12 LED Christmas Lights

 G12s have been rapidly growing in popularity and are being used more and more for outdoor foliage lighting.
 The round LED lens offers a unique look that many people find appealing.
-The G12 also makes a good choice for interior artifical foliage lighting.
+The G12 also makes a good choice for interior artificial foliage lighting.

 C6 LED Christmas Lights